What to Expect From Your California Employer When You’re Expecting

 If you take PDL, your employer must hold your job open for you so that you can return to it at the end of your leave.
 If your employer eliminates your position, it must offer you a position that is comparable in terms of pay, job content, opportunity for promotion, and location unless no such position exists.

-Your employer must provide you reasonable accommodations, including temporary transfer.
+Your employer must provide you with reasonable accommodations, including temporary transfer.
 If you have work restrictions related to your pregnancy, you may request a reasonable accommodation and your employer is required to make the requested accommodation unless it poses an undue hardship on the employer.
 Reasonable accommodations may include temporarily modifying your work duties, providing you with a stool or chair, or allowing you to take more frequent breaks.
 Your employer may require verification of your limitations, but only from your own medical provider.

 Under California law, an employer may not refuse your request, on the advice of your doctor, for a temporary transfer to a less strenuous or hazardous position, so long as the transfer request can be reasonably accommodated without an undue hardship to the employer.
 The key to this rule is the word “reasonably”—your employer needn’t create a new position for you, discharge any employee, transfer any employee with more seniority, or promote an employee who is not qualified to perform the job.